Theory

 Change of Variables

-Where we have assumed that we have access to a measure $dy$ on $(\Ysf, \Ycal)$ such that $P_Z \ll dy$, i.e. $P_Z$ is absolutely continuous with respect to $dy$.
-Alternatively we can also say that $dy$ dominates or is a dominating measure for $P_Z$.
+Where we have assumed that we have access to a measure dy on (Y,Y) such that PZdy, i.e. PZ is absolutely continuous with respect to dy.
+Alternatively we can also say that dy dominates or is a dominating measure for PZ.

 One can generalize the result above to any measurable function.
 This result is sometimes called Law of the Unconscious Statistician.